tatianegercina/FinTech/01-Lesson-Plans/09-Project-1/README.md

 ## Overview

 The rest of this week is all project work days.
-Students should work with their groups to complete their projects with the instructional staff rotates between groups to check on their progress and offer assistance.
+Students should work with their groups to complete their projects while the instructional staff rotates between groups to check on their progress and offers assistance.

 - - -

-### Copyright

-Trilogy Education Services © 2019.
+© 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.